Recent 1st Responder & Rescue

-You probably will not have a lot of text in your police or fire department logo, but the letters that you do use will need to appear in carefully chosen typography.
+I’m guessing that you probably will not have a lot of text in your police or fire department logo, but the letters that you do use will need to appear in carefully chosen typography.
 A fancy script or modern font is unsuited to security or fire company logos.
-Your typography should be crisp, clean, and efficient.
+Remember that your typography should be crisp, clean, and efficient.

-You can choose either serif or sans serif typography for this type of logo with equal success.
+You can choose either serif or sans serif typography for this type of rescue logo design with equal success.
 While a neat sans serif provides a feeling of stability, a traditional serif offers a sense of respectability.
-Both will probably work for your purposes with this type of logo.
-If you already have certain typography in use on emergency response vehicles or building signage, choose something similar, if not identical.
+Both will probably work for your purposes with this type of rescue logo design.
+Let’s say if you already have certain typography in use on emergency response vehicles or building signage, choose something similar, if not identical.
 This will make your first responder logo more recognizable.

-Consider how your logo looks both in color and when rendered into black and white.
+I would also consider how your rescue logo design looks both in color and when rendered into black and white.
 If it appears on paperwork, it may print without color, and it can appear that way in photocopies or home print-outs.
 You want your logo to look just as sharp without color as it does with vibrant hues.
 If the sense of the design is lost in black and white form, it is time to go back and clean up your look.

-The process begins with a questionnaire that will help the team understand who you are as an organization and what you need from your logo.
+Equally important, the process begins with a questionnaire that will help the team understand who you are as an organization and what you need from your logo.
 Use the ideas from this article to jumpstart your brainstorming process.
-Consider the colors, images, and typography that your logo will feature.
+Furthermore, consider the colors, images, and typography that your rescue logo design will feature.
 Do not worry about developing your own rough draft of the logo.
 Just provide your thoughts and ideas, and the team at The Logo Company will take care of the rest.
 Together, your logo will be refined until it is absolutely perfect.